 The second part of this paper studies the class of sheaves whose vanishing cycles have the strongest stability, as well as certain functorialities of the depth.
-We call a sheaf $\mu c$ if it has depth 2 at all smooth points in its $SS$, and $\mu c^s$ if its smooth pullbacks are all $\mu c$ (Definition \ref{defmucsheaves}).
-The stability of vanishing cycles for $\mu c$, $\mu c^s$ sheaves is similar to that in the complex analytic context.
+We call a sheaf $\mu c$ if it has depth 2 at all smooth points in its $SS$, and $\mu c^s$ if it is $\mu c$ after all smooth pullbacks (Definition \ref{defmucsheaves}).
+The stability of vanishing cycles for $\mu c$ and $\mu c^s$ sheaves is similar to that in the complex analytic context.
 More precisely, among other things, we show: